simongeilfus/Cinder-ImGui/README.md

 ```

 #####Scoped Objects
-I'm a big fan of Cinder's Opengl scoped objects and for the sake of simplifying a bit more the use of this lib, there's Scoped* objects for most push/pop functions.
+For the sake of simplifying a bit more the use of this lib, there's Scoped* objects for most push/pop functions.
 The state will be pushed when creating the object and poped at the end of its lifespan.
 ```c++
 void SomeWindow()
 {